-We Are Here To Help You With Cut & Laceration Injury Legal Matters
+Help With Cut and Laceration Injury Legal Matters

-A laceration, or cut, is a common injury to get during a car crash, dog bite, slip, trip, or fall.
+A laceration, or cut, is a common injury to get during a car crash, dog bite, or slip, trip, and fall.
 Lacerations are cuts or tears of the skin caused by a sharp object, such as broken glass, or blunt trauma, such as a motor vehicle accident.
 Laceration wounds have a wide range of severity from surface to deep and can even be fatal.
 Long-term effects resulting from certain cuts and lacerations can be difficult.
 This page gives an overview of laceration injuries.
-If you or a loved one has suffered cuts or lacerations as the result of an accident in Santa Ana, please call (657)333-5726 now for your free consultation with an experienced personal injury lawyer.
+If you or a loved one has suffered cuts or lacerations as the result of an accident in Orange County, please call (657) 333-5726 now for your free consultation with an experienced Santa Ana personal injury lawyer.

 A wound resulting in the splitting or separation of the skin is a laceration.
 Often in lacerations, the skin or the wound itself is jagged or torn, especially if the cut is caused by a blunt trauma like a fall from a high place.
 Cuts can also be caused by sharp objects, such as glass from a car wreck.
 A gash refers to a long or deep laceration, and an avulsion is wound in which the skin tissue has been torn away from the body.
 Abrasions are the result of scraping, where the skin is separated but not missing.